Should You Use Distilled Water For Plants?

 Unfortunately, excessive minerals will not evaporate from the water.

 Generally speaking, this water is chemical-free, natural, and free of heavy metals.
-However, if you live in an area with a lot of industrial activity or heavy traffic, rainwater, and snow are not pure and may be very acidic.
+However, if you live in an area with a lot of industrial activity or heavy traffic, rainwater and snow are not pure and may be very acidic.

 Distilled pure water is chemical and mineral-free and usually has a neutral pH level.
+This makes it ideal for the regular watering of houseplants.

-How To Distilled Water For Plants?
+How To Make Distilled Water For Plants?

 The distillation process and distilling at home is an intensive, costly, and potentially dangerous process.